Andrew Olexander

 Andrew Phillip Olexander (Ендрю Філіп Олександер; born 26 February 1965) is a former Australian politician.
 He was a member of the Victorian Legislative Council representing Silvan Province from 1999 until 2006.

 Personal life

 Olexander was born in the regional city of Geelong, and attended high school in Vermont.
 He studied economics at the University of Melbourne before pursuing a career in market research.

 He became heavily involved with the Young Liberal movement, acting as its State President from 1989 to 1990.
 He also served on its Federal Policy Committee, as well as the broader party's Federal Council during the same period.

-In the late 1980s Olexander, who was of Hungarian and Ukrainian descent, helped form the Australian Chernobyl Children's Relief Foundation which provided financial and medical help to victims of the Chernobyl disaster in Ukraine.
+In the late 1980s Olexander, who is of Hungarian and Ukrainian descent, helped form the Australian Chernobyl Children's Relief Foundation which provided financial and medical help to victims of the Chernobyl disaster in Ukraine.
 He became the honorary inaugural secretary of that foundation in 1990.